Cranham (ward)

 Cranham is an electoral ward in the London Borough of Havering.
 The ward was originally created in 1965 and abolished in 1978.
 It was created again in 2002 and was revised in 2022.
 It returns councillors to Havering London Borough Council.
 The ward has been dominated by councillors standing as Upminster and Cranham Residents' Association candidates.
 (Note: Upminster and Cranham Ratepayers' Association in elections before 1978.)

 Havering council elections since 2022

 There was a revision of ward boundaries in Havering in 2022.
 The part of Cranham north of the Southend Arterial Road was transferred to Harold Wood ward.

+2026 election

+The election took place on 7 May 2026.